William Aitken (politician): Wartime service

 He found a living as a financial journalist on the staff of the Evening Standard.
 When the Second World War broke out, Aitken joined the Royal Air Force and piloted fighter reconnaissance aircraft; he was severely injured in 1945 and invalided out.
 His son Jonathan Aitken, later a politician, was born in 1942, and his daughter Maria Aitken, later an actress, was born in 1945.
 Penelope Aitken became a leading socialite in post-war society.
 His grandson, Jack Davenport, became an actor.
-Alexandra Aitken is the grand-daughter of Sir William.
+Alexandra Aitken is the granddaughter of Sir William.

 Career

 At the 1945 general election, Aitken was the Conservative Party candidate who attempted to recapture West Derbyshire; he lost by only 156 votes.
 He became instead Manager of London Express News and Feature Services while he searched for another Parliamentary nomination.
 He was also a director of Shop Investments Ltd and Western Ground Rents Ltd, both of which were property investment companies.